INSPIRING CHARACTER, CONFIDENCE, AND CREATIVITY

 We do this collaboratively through individual and small group counseling, classroom guidance, grade-level meetings, and various learning activities based on the Tallulah 12.
 They are designed to teach self-awareness, responsible decision-making, relationship skills, social awareness, and self-management.

 The school counselor provides bi-weekly school counseling/classroom guidance lessons with fun, interactive activities to help teach essential life skills.

 - Screenings and provider referral and interpretation of psycho-educational testing

 - 1:1 private tutoring on campus (additional cost)

 - Occupational Therapy space for private providers

 - Coaching and classroom support

-An after-school program is available for lower school students with fine arts or sports development programs offered daily.
 Beginning in the sixth grade, middle school students are able to compete on school athletic teams.
-Offerings provide multiple opportunities to develop confidence, competence, and leadership skills.
+Our sports programs provide multiple opportunities to develop confidence, competence, and leadership skills.